joeywire/web-Sprint-Challenge-User-Interface-and-Git/README.md

     - It allows you to easily share code with your team
     - It allows for multiple developers to work on the same code base simultaneously
     - It stores and tracks changes with comments.
 This makes it easier to track down bugs, revert to a previous version, and identify who made which changes.
-    - It serves as a form of backup - the repo is stored locally on all the devs machines as well as on a git service server.
+    - It serves as a form of backup - the repo is stored locally on all the devs machines as well as remotely on a git service server.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.